compsoc-edinburgh/htb17-site/handbook.md

 ## Welcome to Hack the Burgh!

 ### Access to the event
 In order to come to Hack the Burgh, you need to be able to prove your age and student status — meaning you are a student at a school, college or a university or you attendeded one of those and graduated no later than Autumn 2016.
 Please bring your **student ID** and **a government issued ID** with you.
 If you are under 18, we have sent you a parental consent form that needs to be filled in by your guardians prior to the event.
-You will need a document with your date of birth as well.
+You will need a document with your date of birth as well (a photocopy is OK).

 You will be asked to show your Eventbrite ticket.
 You can either print it off or download a mobile ticket which have now been enabled on their app and website.
 Upon entry, a wristband will be given to you.
 Do not lose it, it is a proof that you are a participant.

 ### Code of conduct
 This event is part of MLH and as a participant you agree to follow the [MLH Code of Conduct](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).
 Hackathons are meant to be fun and enjoyable for everyone and we hold a zero-tolerance policy against any kind of harassment or abuse.
 If such an issue arises you will be asked to leave the event.

+### Contacts
 For any kind of problems during the event, the best way to reach us is Slack.
-For urgent event-related please contact **Viktorija (07923230852)**, **Kristjan (07513644944)** or any other Hack the Burgh organiser or volunteer.
-For critical life or death situations, 999 and 112
+For urgent event-related please contact **Viktorija (+447923230852)**, **Kristjan (+447513644944)** or any other Hack the Burgh organiser or volunteer.
+For critical life or death situations, 999 and 112.

+If you want to stay annonymous, you can also report any incidents or complaints to incidents@mlh.io.

+### Hackathon Rules
+1. You cannot work on previous projects.
+2. Maximum team size to be eligible for prizes is 4.
+3. MLH Code of Conduct and Safe Space Policy should be abided by at all times.
+4. Teams can enter multiple challenges, and each will be judged individually.

+### House Rules
+1. No alcohol allowed during the event, the security, informatics and ourselves will not tolerate any intoxicated participants and you will be asked to leave
+2. Don't run in the venue
+3. Don't wander around the building outside of the hacking space on the ground floor and sleeping rooms
+4. Take care of your surroundings - if you spot any damage, please report it to one of the organisers or volunteers.

 ## Getting here